NCAR/ccpp-framework/doc/migration.md

 - `ccpp_<suite>_data.meta` — inspection artifact; pairs with `ccpp_<suite>_data.F90` (`.meta` ↔ `.F90` filename convention).
 - `datatable.xml` — build-system + host-introspection metadata.

-When any scheme registers constituents:
+Unconditionally, on every run:

 - `ccpp_host_constituents.F90` — owns `ccpp_model_constituents_obj(:)`
   and the host-facing constituent API.
+When no suite touches constituent state the module is still generated and still valid: the table has size zero, `ccpp_number_constituents` answers 0, and `ccpp_constituents_array` returns a zero-size array.
 - The framework's constituent sources (`ccpp_constituent_prop_mod.F90`,
   `ccpp_hashable.F90`, `ccpp_hash_table.F90`, `ccpp_scheme_utils.F90`) are
-  added to `<utilities>`.  **Migration note:** original capgen listed these four on *every* run, so a host that relied on `--utility-files` alone got them unconditionally.  capgen scopes them to what the generated caps actually need.
-A host whose own Fortran does `use ccpp_constituent_prop_mod` — outside the generated caps — must now add them to its build itself, or a constituent-free suite will fail with `Cannot open module file 'ccpp_constituent_prop_mod.mod'`.
+  added to `<utilities>`, because the module above `use`s them.

+**Migration note (changed 2026-07-27, FU-009).**  Between the start of capgen v1 and that date, both were scoped to suites that actually used constituents; original capgen had always emitted them unconditionally.
+The scoped behaviour broke two things: a host whose own Fortran does `use ccpp_constituent_prop_mod` outside the generated caps got `Cannot open module file 'ccpp_constituent_prop_mod.mod'` on a constituent-free suite, and — more fundamentally — the host cap re-exports the constituent API, so `<host>_ccpp_cap`'s *interface* expanded and contracted with suite content.
+Host code cannot `#ifdef` around a generator decision it cannot see.
+Capgen now matches original capgen here.
 See `constituents.md` §6 "Framework F90 dependencies" and `constituents_overhaul.md` §4.17.

 ### 5.2 Per-suite data: TARGET on the instance array